International Jewish conspiracy: Germany

 Germany invaded the Soviet Union in 1941 under the pretext of fighting Judeo-Bolshevism.
 By August 1941, Nazi propaganda was already making radical assertions suggesting a global war against Jews.
 American entry into World War II prompted Nazi ideologues to plunge into further extremism, who claimed that an international coalition of communism and capitalism, led by a sinister "Jewish world conspiracy" were seeking the destruction of Aryan race.
-Radicalization of anti-semitic discourse went hand in hand with Nazi Germany's intensification of anti-Jewish persecutions and genocide.
+Radicalization of antisemitic discourse went hand in hand with Nazi Germany's intensification of anti-Jewish persecutions and genocide.

 According to historian Jeffrey Herf, the Nazis used the purported international Jewish conspiracy to answer "such seemingly difficult questions as, Why did Britain fight on in 1940 rather than negotiate?
 Why was it likely that the Soviet regime would collapse like a house of cards following the German invasion of June 1941?
 Why did Franklin Roosevelt oppose Hitler?
 Why did the anti-Hitler coalition remain intact as the Red Army continued to push toward Central Europe after spring 1943?"
 Nazi belief in a powerful, international Jewish conspiracy pulling the strings of world affairs was not dispelled by the ease with which the German Jewish community was expropriated and forced into exile.